 Nottingham Two

-It comes as no surprise that Nottingham Two has been rated extremely highly by students.
-It is privately owned by Student Roost but these halls are only a five-minute walk from the University of Nottingham Jubilee campus.
-(That’s a short bus ride away from the city centre and next door to a Lidl supermarket.)
-Furthermore, Nottingham Two also boasts a catalogue of modern facilities.
-These include an on-site gym, an outdoor courtyard & BBQ area and secure car parking.
+Nottingham Two has unsurprisingly been rated extremely highly by students.
+Owned privately by Student Roost, these student halls are only a five-minute walk from the University of Nottingham Jubilee campus, a short bus ride away from the city centre and next door to a Lidl supermarket.
+Nottingham Two also boasts a catalogue of modern facilities including an on-site gym, an outdoor courtyard & BBQ area and secure car parking.
 En-suite contracts start from £155 per week, which includes a small double bed.

 Derby Hall

-If you don’t fancy yourself as much of a chef, you should maybe consider Derby Hall as an option for your first-year accommodation.
-Derby Hall is catered, meaning that you won’t have to worry about cooking your own meals and burning your flat down in the process.
+If you don’t fancy yourself as much of a chef, you should consider Derby Hall as an option for your first-year accommodation in Nottingham.
+Derby Hall is catered for, meaning that you won’t have to worry about cooking your own meals and burning your flat down in the process.
 It’s also conveniently right in the centre of the University Park campus and has a variety of different room options to choose from, including en-suites.
 Prices start at £171 per week.
-Alternatively, if you aren’t sure whether catered accommodation is for you, then take a look at our pros and cons list.

 Nightingale Hall

-Nightingale Hall is another catered University of Nottingham accommodation in the Sports Zone of the University Park campus.
-It’s surrounded by green space with a couple of tennis courts so it’s a beautiful place to stay.
-In addition to this, Nightingale hall has its own canteen, bar, common rooms and washing facilities and has been commended for its social atmosphere.
-Much like other accommodations at the University of Nottingham, there are a plethora of different rooms on offer here to suit every student.
-Prices start at £206 per week.
+Nightingale Hall is another catered University of Nottingham accommodation located in the Sports Zone of the University Park campus.
+Surrounded by green space and even a couple of tennis courts, Nightingale Hall has its own canteen, bar, common rooms and washing facilities and has been commended for its social atmosphere.
+Much like other accommodations at the University of Nottingham, there is a plethora of different rooms on offer here to suit every student.

 Cripps Hall

 Known for its Hogwarts vibe, Cripps Hall is a popular choice for students studying at the University of Nottingham University Park campus.
 Along with its sizeable dining hall, library and bar area, Cripps has large bedrooms, which are mostly en-suite, and excellent proximity to other university buildings.
-If you prefer a more traditional looking accommodation, Cripps may be the perfect choice for you!
-Prices start at £196 per week.
+If you prefer a more traditional-looking accommodation, Cripps may be the perfect choice for you!

 Raleigh Park

-If you are a student looking for self-catered accommodation instead, Raleigh Park may be for you.
+If you are a student looking for self-catered accommodation in Nottingham, Raleigh Park may be the student hall for you.
 For years, this privately-owned accommodation has been positively reviewed by students regarding its social life and location.
-Even though it may lack certain extras that other Nottingham halls possess – such as a student bar – Raleigh features elements that other residences lack, such as an outdoor gym and an Amazon Pick-Up Locker.
+Even though it may lack certain extras that other Nottingham halls possess – such as a student bar – Raleigh features elements that other residences lack.
+This includes an outdoor gym and an Amazon Pick-Up Locker.
 With only a five-minute walk from the university, Raleigh Park is accessible, and for people not wanting to live in a university-owned student village, it remains a solid choice.
-Prices start at £109.00 per week, subject to availability.
+Prices start at £105.00 per week, subject to availability.

 Hugh Stewart Hall

-Owned by the university, Hugh Stweart Hall is one of the most favoured halls on campus.
+Owned by the University of Nottingham, Hugh Stweart Hall is one of the most favoured student halls on campus.
 It’s catered, is the perfect distance from everything, and looks great!
-Its rooms are spacious compared to other standard university rooms, and when the university is only a 5 to 10 minute walk away, you get to lie in.
+Its rooms are spacious compared to other standard university rooms.
+Plus, when the university is only a 5 to 10-minute walk away, you get to lie in.
 Prices for Hugh Stewart Hall start at £112 per week, with options and additions taking prices up to £171.

 Broadgate Park

-Broadgate Park is the closest to campus, with it literally being across the road from the University Park West entrance.
-It isn’t owned by the university but is managed by a private company.
+Broadgate Park is the closest student hall to the University of Nottingham campus, with it literally being across the road from the University Park West entrance.
+The accommodation isn’t owned by the university but is managed by a private company.
 There are a few different types of rooms to choose from and is really the best option if you want to cook for yourself but don’t want to live too far away from campus.
-Broadgate is supposedly the most social out of the self-catered halls as well, as it is quite easy to socialise with your flat in the kitchen.
-There are various options of room size, en-suite, etc., with prices starting at £125 per week.
+Broadgate is supposedly the most social out of the self-catered student halls as well, as it is quite easy to socialise with your flat in the kitchen.
+There are various options for room size, en-suite, etc., with prices starting at £121.45.